cloudFPGA/cFp_Zoo/ROLE/custom/hls/memtest/README.md

 ```

 **NOTE:** The cFp_Memtest ROLE (FPGA part) is equipped with both the UDP and TCP offload engines.
 At
-runtime, on host, to select one over the other, you simply need to change in [config.h](https://github.ibm.com/cloudFPGA/cFp_Memtest/blob/master/HOST/1/memtest/include/config.h)
+runtime, on host, to select one over the other, you simply need to change in [config.h](https://github.ibm.com/cloudFPGA/cFp_Vitis/blob/master//HOST/custom/memtest/languages/cplusplus/include/config.h)
 file the define `#define NET_TYPE udp` (choose either udp or tcp).

 ###### JupyterLab example
+NOT UP TO DATE
 ```bash
 cd HOST/langauges/python
 mkdir build